jyyulab/LVIS_pipeline/README.md

   * [bedtools 2.29.0]

 ### Usage
 Useful functions are implemented in LVIS_functions.R.
-See the steps-by-steps [instruction](https://github.com/jyyulab/LVIS_pipeline/edit/master/more_vis_analysis.md) for the compilation of VISs across samples.
+See examples and steps-by-steps [instructions](https://github.com/jyyulab/LVIS_pipeline/edit/master/more_vis_analysis.md) for the compilation of VISs across samples and other downstream analysis.

 ```R
 $ source("LVIS_functions.R")